 With the drama that ensued from the lawsuit and many years of conflict between the members, I've found that the history of Queensryche's original lineup has been swept under the carpet to a degree.
 While fans can look up the basics of Queensryche's history on Wikipedia, the account is written for an audience to surf in, grab what they need and go.
 The passion fans had for the band in the 1980s and early 1990s isn't there, and the nuances in Queensryche's story isn't represented in that account.

 My hope is that AnybodyListening.net changes that.
 This site is written with the goal of connecting the reader with the feelings they had when they first discovered Queensryche in those early years of the band.
 And if you came on-board after the original lineup disbanded, this biography might give you a taste of why Queensryche was so different than their contemporaries during their peak and just why the band was heralded by fans and peers.

 Someone once told me that fans had a "romantic view" of how a band creates music.
 Technically, that person was right, of course, but doesn't music exist as a release for both the artist and the audience?
 It's a business, but for those who develop a rabid affinity for a particular work, the words and music speak to them on a level that can't be properly described.

 The music the original lineup of Queensryche poured out of their souls did that for me, you, and thousands of others across the world.
-As Queensryche now finds itself without two of the three primary songwriters from that golden period, I believe it's important to have the original band's story presented with conviction, rekindling that flame of passion from long ago.
+As Queensryche now finds itself without two of the three primary songwriters from that golden period, I believe it's important to have the original band's story preserved and presented.

 – Brian Heaton